Dept of Biomedical Sciences

 Undergraduate Researcher

 I am an Honors Tutorial College student majoring in Biological Sciences with a minor in Community and Public Health.
 During my two years at OU, I have participated in several academic and social clubs, as well as exploring research in several different labs.
 I currently hold a role as a Biology Department Ambassador, which involves educating potential students and discussing my positive experience as a biology major at OU.
 I am interested in research so that I can explore different areas within biology, such as comparative anatomy, that deepen my understanding of the field and provide foundational knowledge for my future endeavors.
-This interest led me to engage in work with Dr. Li during the past year and I have intent to develop a senior thesis for HTC during my senior year.
 After undergrad, I am looking to pursue a career in healthcare, possibly as a Physician's Assistant.
 I am hoping to partake in a career that combines both of my interests in biology and interpersonal relations.